Articles on: Property History

 When working with real estate listings, understanding the historical context of a property can be crucial.
 At Repliers, our API provides comprehensive access to both current and historical listing data.
 Here’s how you can access this information through our API.

-For active listings (status: A), our API includes a "history" object within the listing data itself.
+When you make a request for a specific listing or MLS number, for example https://api.repliers.io/listings/123456789, the listing response includes a "history" object within the listing data itself.
 This object contains an array of historical transactions for the address.
-Here's an example of what the history object might look like for an active listing:
+Here's an example of what the history object might look like for a listing:

 {